davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 formed as the Farallon plate retreated following low-angle subduction of the Shatsky conjugate [@Luffi2009].

-Xenoliths of the eastern Sierra suite [@fig:context] occur in Pliocene-Quaternary mafic lava flows and record Neogene asthenospheric upwelling, with significantly steeper thermal gradients and more fertile compositions than observed in older suites in the central Sierra [@Ducea1996; @Ducea1998b].
-Seismic studies show a corresponding domain of asthenospheric mantle that extends to the base of the crust (~30 km depth) in the eastern Sierra [@Jones1998; @Zandt2004; @Frassetto2011;
+Xenoliths of the eastern Sierra suite [@fig:context] occur in Pliocene-Quaternary mafic lava flows and record significantly steeper thermal gradients and more fertile compositions than the older xenoliths of the central Sierra, suggesting Neogene asthenospheric upwelling [@Ducea1996; @Ducea1998b].
-@Jones2014].
+Seismic studies show a corresponding domain of asthenospheric mantle that extends to the base of the crust (~30 km depth) in the eastern Sierra [@Jones1998; @Zandt2004; @Frassetto2011; @Jones2014].
 The eruption of xenolith-hosting lavas of eastern Sierra suite within the <5 Ma Owens Valley rift system [@fig:context] was likely driven by upper mantle convection [@LePourhiet2006; @Jones2014].

-These studies suggest a clear correspondence between xenolith-sampled upper mantle domains and surface geology.
-Sub-continental suites are generally erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
-Xenolith suites derived from underplated Farallon plate mantle nappes have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].
+The upper-mantle source of most xenolith suites in the Cordillera clearly corresponds to surface geology: sub-continental xenolith suites are generally erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
+However, xenoliths derived from underplated Farallon-plate material have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].

 Crystal Knob presents a rare opportunity to sample mantle lithosphere directly beneath a region of long-lived subduction accretion proximal to the plate edge.